Xerxes3rd/xerxesUPnP/README.md

 (or, if you've already cloned it, run: `cd ~/xerxesUPnP/ && git pull && cd -` to get the latest version)

-Then run the test app and save the output:
+Then run the test app send the output to sprunge:

-`~/xerxesUPnP/upnp_test.py > test.txt`

-Copy the test output to sprunge:

-`cat test.txt | curl -F 'sprunge=<-' http://sprunge.us`
+`~/xerxesUPnP/upnp_test.py | curl -F 'sprunge=<-' http://sprunge.us`

 Then, send the resulting link to someone (probably me) for analysis.